plone/plone.restapi/docs/source/exploring.rst

 Usage
 -----

 Choose the suitable **HTTP verb** to be used for your request.
-This can be selected using the :gui-label:`Postman Drop-Down Menu`.
+This can be selected using the :guilabel:`Postman Drop-Down Menu`.

-Enter the **object URL** of the object that should be the target of a request into the :gui-label:`field` right to the HTTP verb:
+Enter the **object URL** of the object that should be the target of a request into the :guilabel:`field` right to the HTTP verb:

 |postman-request|